 - It can be easier sometimes to take your hand off the handle bar first of the side you want to look back over.
 This opens up that side of the body more so your head doesn’t need to rotate as far and you can get both your eyes looking back

 4. You Don’t Have to Go It Alone!

-Remember, there are MILLIONS of cyclists across the country.
+Remember, there are many cyclists across the country.
 There's always someone to ask questions, share your experiences with, or ride with - you just have to find them.
 If you're not sure where to start, visit your nearest bike shop.
 Also, you can also always reach out to us, we're happy to help or connect you with other resources!